-- We emphasise total rewards, which means we focus on the total value of all components of our pay package (i.e., salary, benefits and incentive compensation), rather than on the value of each one individually; - We target the aggregate annual value of our Total Rewards Program to be competitive with our business peers; - We unequivocally support equal pay for work of equal value; - Funding for our total rewards program is subject to affordability and is designed to be flexible based on corporate performance; - We differentiate pay based on performance.
-Even in years when funding for our Total Rewards Program is constrained, we differentiate pay by individual in order to reward our highest performers; - We align employees' interests with shareholders' interests by deferring a portion of incentive compensation at increasing percentages for employees with higher incentive compensation awards, and delivery of a portion of incentive compensation in equity-based vehicles with a higher proportion in equity for senior executives: and - Our compensation plans are designed to comply with applicable regulations and related guidance, including aligning incentive compensation with appropriate risk management principles.
-We provide incentives that are designed not to encourage unnecessary or excessive risk-taking.
+- The emphasise on total rewards, which means a focus on the total value of all components of pay packages (i.e., salary, benefits and incentive remuneration), rather than on the value of each one individually; - Targeting the aggregate annual value of the Total Rewards Program to be competitive with business peers; - Unequivocally supporting equal pay for work of equal value; - Funding for the total rewards program is subject to affordability and is designed to be flexible based on corporate performance; - Differentiating pay based on performance.
+Even in years when funding for the Total Rewards Program is constrained, the Group differentiates pay by individual in order to reward our highest performers; - The alignment of employees' interests with shareholders' interests by deferring a portion of incentive remuneration at increasing percentages for employees with higher incentive remuneration awards, and delivery of a portion of incentive remuneration in equity-based vehicles with a higher proportion in equity for senior executives; and - Having remuneration plans designed to comply with applicable regulations and related guidance, including aligning incentive remuneration with appropriate risk management principles.
+The Group provides incentives that are designed not to encourage unnecessary or excessive risk-taking.
 There are established process controls and oversight, including incorporation of risk-based metrics into incentive pool funding determinations and individual award decisions.
-In addition, executive incentive compensation plan awards include significant levels of deferred remuneration and equity-based remuneration, which are further subject to ex-ante and expost adjustments (malus forfeiture and clawback inclusive).
+In addition, executive incentive compensation plan awards include significant levels of deferred remuneration and equity-based remuneration, which are further subject to ex-ante and ex-post adjustments (malus forfeiture and clawback inclusive).